na7q/aprs-messenger/README.md

 BUGS are guaranteed in this software.<br>
 I am improving and fixing things as I have time.
 There are minimal known issues at this time.
 <br><br>
-pip install aprslib requests flask flask-socketio socketio<br>
+pip install aprslib requests flask flask-socketio socketio netifaces websocket-client<br>
 <br><br><br>
 For OSM Mapping.
 If it doesn't open the map automatically at start.
 You can find it through your browser at http://127.0.0.1:5000
 <br>